 Andrew Earnshaw, ED of Kootenay Boundary Division of Family Practice.
 Andrew & Lee brought the Poverty Intervention Tool to BC and he plays a lead role in advancing SDH-based practice.

-Regional Liaison, Divisions of Family Practice.
+Terry Brock, Regional Liaison, Divisions of Family Practice.
 Terry will provide day-to-day support to CoP participants, helping to navigate the challenges of re-orienting practices.

 Diana Daghofer, consultant in the social determinants of health.
 Diana helped create EmbedSDH.ca and will support participants with resources in SDH care.